dapr/docs/daprdocs/content/en/reference/components-reference/supported-middleware/middleware-rate-limit.md

 - /developing-applications/middleware/supported-middleware/middleware-rate-limit/
 ---

 The rate limit [HTTP middleware]({{< ref middleware.md >}}) allows restricting the maximum number of allowed HTTP requests per second.
-Rate limiting can protect your application from denial of service (DoS) attacks.
+Rate limiting can protect your application from Denial of Service (DoS) attacks.
 DoS attacks can be initiated by malicious 3rd parties but also by bugs in your software (a.k.a. a "friendly fire" DoS attack).

 ## Component format